harvard-dce/zoom-recording-ingester/README.md

 That's it.
 Your Zoom Ingester is deployed and operational.
 To see a summary of the state of the CloudFormation stack and the Lambda functions run `invoke stack.status`.

+#### dependency changes

+Dependencies for the project as a whole and the individual functions are managed using the `pip-tools` command, `pip-compile`.
+Top-level dependencies are listed in a `.in` file which is then compiled to a "locked" `.txt` version like so:

+`pip-compile -o requirements.txt requirements.in`

+Both the `.in` and `.txt` files are version-controlled, so the initial compile was only necessary once.
+Now we only have to run `pip-compile` in a couple of situations:

+* when upgrading a particular package.
+* to update the project's base requirements list if a dependency for a specific function is changed

+In the first case you run `pip-compile -P [package-name] [source file]` where `source_file` is the `.in` file getting the update.

+Following that you must run `pip-compile` in the project root to pull the function-specific change(s) into the main project list.

+Finally, run `pip-sync` to ensure the packages are updated in your virtualenv .

 ## Lambda Versions, Release Alias & Initial Code Release